nexiality/documentation/release/nexial-core-v3.2.changelog.md

 - [`nexial.browser.windowPosition`](../systemvars/index#nexial.browser.windowPosition): allow user to set the initial position of the target browser window.
 Default is `0,0`, meaning top-left position of the current desktop.
 - [`moveTo(x,y)`](../commands/web/moveTo(x,y)): **NEW** command to move current browser window to another position.
+- failure to download webdriver will no longer fail execution.

 ### [webalert](../commands/webalert)